 Zion Angels Landing Trail

 Please read the disclosure policy for more information

 This strenuous five-mile hike begins at the Grotto Trailhead and follows the river for a bit before rapidly (seriously, not joking) climbing in elevation to top out around 1,500 feet.

 But survive (literally, people FALL.
 OFF.
 AND.
 DIE) and you’ll be rewarded with the most epic views in Zion.

-Hiking Angels Landing in Zion is a once in a lifetime experience that you definitely won’t regret!
+Hiking Angels Landing in Utah is a once in a lifetime experience that you definitely won’t regret!

-- Distance: Just about 2.5 miles from the trailhead to the summit of Angels Landing
+- Distance: Just about 2.5 miles from the trailhead to the summit of Angels Landing, 5 miles round trip

 - Length of time to complete: 3-6 hours